WHAT IS SCENT DETECTION?

 When there is no wind or air flow, scent disperses outwards equally, in all directions (unless it is blocked).
-The picture shows scent spreading out in approximately a cone shape.
-In these pictures, brighter green represents stronger odor and lighter green represents weaker odor.
-You can’t see that there’s a lot of scent building up inside the box, but it’s definitely there.
-A sniffer dog can detect scent any green areas that reach his nose.
+To simplify, think of scent spreading out in the shape of an ice cream cone.
+This is known as a”scent cone”.
+In this figure of a scent cone being emitted by scent hidden inside a box with a hole, brighter green represents stronger odor and lighter green represents weaker odor.
+Humans can’t see that there’s a lot of scent building up inside the box, because it’s invisible, but it’s definitely there.

 While searching for target odor, the dog’s nostrils dilate and he increases his sniffing rate so he can sample a larger volume of air.
 The dog’s left and right nostrils function independently.
 Mobile parts of his nose move and the shape of his nostrils is altered dynamically.
 When the dog is actively sampling, the inspired air travels dorsally, medially and ventrally around the obstructing alar fold.
 The right and left chambers of the nose are filled with scrolls of fine bone called turbinates aka conchae.
 Like toilet paper wrapped around a roll, this anatomical configuration maximizes the surface area available for olfactory receptors to interact with scent.
 When his left nostril detects more odor than his right, he adjusts his path more to the left.
 He alters his counter turning path, often bracketing back and forth as he tracks the scent cone back to its origin: source.

-The longer you leave the scent (known as ageing aka soak time), the more widely the scent disperses into the environment.
-Imagine the green cone expanding until it hits the edges of the room.
-Experienced dogs can find hides aged weeks, including outdoors with daily temperature changes and precipitation.
+Aging (aka soak time) is the amount of time between placing scent in the environment and the time the sniffer dog starts searching.
+The longer the aging, the more widely the scent disperses into the environment.
+Imagine the green cone expanding, bigger and bigger.
+Experienced dogs can find hides aged for years, including outdoors with daily temperature changes and precipitation.

 Note that scent must travel through gases (like the air) or liquids (like water) to reach the dog’s nose in order for it to be detectable.
-If there is no medium to travel through (like space or a truly pristine, airtight vessel, scent cannot be detected.
-The more airtight the seal of the container holding the hide, the longer you need to let it age so the plume can escape the container and be available in the environment.
-This may take hours or days depending on the scenario.
-If you include no aging up to days or weeks of aging in your scent detection training, your dog will be better prepared to handle real-life searches.
+If there is no medium to travel through (like space or a truly pristine, airtight vessel), scent is not detectable.
+The tighter the seal of the container holding the hide, the longer you need to let it age so the scent cone can escape the container to be available in the environment.
+For example, if you place scent inside a container inside a car (which is tightly sealed to airtight, depending on the vehicle), it will take a long time for scent to be detectable outside the vehicle.
+This may take hours or days, depending on the scenario.
+If you practice various amounts of aging, from no aging up to weeks of aging in your scent detection training, your dog will be better prepared to handle a variety of real-life searches.